 No schools in the United States currently offer degree or certificate programs specifically in holistic animal care; however, some universities do offer accredited veterinary programs that allow students to pursue further educational opportunities in the field of holistic health.
-Students interested in studying veterinary medicine and holistic health might consider looking for a university with a Doctor of Veterinary Medicine that also has a student chapter of the American Holistic Veterinary Medical Association (AHVMA).

 Top 10 Veterinary Programs